The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 The First Class Difference

 Once onboard first class, you had bigger and more comfortable seats with more leg room.
 As a part of the first class ticket, you are given multiple drink services and a meal which in our case was breakfast.
-LNER London to Edinburgh train also claims a better, faster wi-fi experience in first class.
+LNER first class London to Edinburgh train also claims a better, faster wi-fi experience in first class.
 It was still pretty spotty in some of the more rural areas.

 First class accommodations include wider seats, tables and easy access to power supplies.
 Service also included free breakfast and multiple opportunities for free drinks as a part of the package.